apache/echarts-doc/en/option/series/lines.md

 #${prefix} show(boolean) = ${defaultShowLabel|default(false)}
 whether to show label.
 #${prefix} position(string) = 'end'
-the position of label, options：
+the position of label, options:
 + `'start'` the start point of lines.
 + `'end'`   the end point of lines.
 #${prefix} formatter(string|Function)